Schematizing the Observer and the Epistemic Content of Theories: The Breakdown Scale and the Regimes of a Theory

-Breakdown scales can essentially never be determined by analysis of the formalism and theoretical machinery of the theory alone, without input from knowledge acquired by experimentation in particular and empirical investigation in general.
-As such, they change with the increasing scope and depth of our experimental reach.\footnote{This is not to say that one can never find relations among quantities that determine some part of the breakdown regime such that the relations are insensitive to the state of experimental prowess. \citeN[pp.~2--4]{geroch-hyp-rel-diss-fl} points out, for example, that any relativistic theory of dissipative fluids---such as Navier-Stokes theory posed in the relativistic context---must fail on every combined time-distance scale $\tau$-$d$ such that $d^2 < \eta \tau$ and $ d > c \tau$, where $\eta$ is a value of a typical Navier-Stokes dissipation coefficient and $c$ is the speed of light.
+Breakdown scales can never be determined by analysis of the formalism and theoretical machinery of the theory alone, without input from knowledge acquired by experimentation in particular and empirical investigation in general.
+They are rather fixed by knowledge that one can gather only from investigations grounded in that part of the epistemic content of the theory not captured by the formalism by itself.
+As such, they change with the increasing scope and depth of our experimental reach.\footnote{This is not to say that one can never find relations among quantities derived from purely theoretical considerations that determine \emph{some part} of the breakdown regime. \citeN[pp.~2--4]{geroch-hyp-rel-diss-fl} points out, for example, that any relativistic theory of dissipative fluids---such as Navier-Stokes theory posed in the relativistic context---must fail on every combined time-distance scale $\tau$-$d$ such that $d^2 < \eta \tau$ and $ d > c \tau$, where $\eta$ is a value of a typical Navier-Stokes dissipation coefficient and $c$ is the speed of light.
 Instead of a characteristic break-down scale, this requirement defines a characteristic break-down \emph{area} in the $\tau$-$d$-plane.
 Note that the complement of this region in the plane, that is, the region in which the system remains valid (at least so far as these conditions are concerned), includes arbitrarily small $d$-values and arbitrarily small $\tau$-values (though not both at the same time).
-This all follows strictly from considerations of relativistic constraints on causal propagation alone.
-Such relations, however, never exhaust the boundary of the complete breakdown scale, and in general form only a small part it.} Every theory has many breakdown scales, putting constraints on the values of all the quantities the theory treats.
-For simplicity, however, I will speak as though all such scales are spatial or temporal.
+This all follows from considerations of relativistic constraints on causal propagation alone.
+Such relations, however, never exhaust the boundary of the complete breakdown scale, and in general form only a small part it.
+The determination of whether any given system in any given state satisfies such relations, moreover, is still sensitive to the state of experimental prowess---we can always improve the accuracy and precision of our measurements of $\tau$, $d$, $c$ and $\eta$.} Every theory has many breakdown scales, putting constraints on the values of all the quantities the theory treats.
+For simplicity, however, I shall speak as though all such scales are spatial or temporal.